bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-We\'re going to make a variable.
-We\'ll just put in create card here, so we remember we need to come back and do that.
-But I\'m going to have var wishListContainer equals document.getElementById, and you\'ll remember we had an Id called title specifically so that we could do this.
-Over here in the HTML you\'ll remember we have 10-year title on that Id, so getElementById title.
+We&apos;re going to make a variable.
+We&apos;ll just put in create card here, so we remember we need to come back and do that.
+But I&apos;m going to have var wishListContainer equals document.getElementById, and you&apos;ll remember we had an Id called title specifically so that we could do this.
+Over here in the HTML you&apos;ll remember we have 10-year title on that Id, so getElementById title.
 Then we just need a little if statement here.
 I realized I did the wrong thing here.
-I don\'t want the title here.
+I don&apos;t want the title here.
 I want to get this Id down here, this destination container.

-That\'s the thing I want to check for.
-Destination container, because I want to see if we\'ll do the title in a minute.
-If wishListContainer.children.length is exactly the same as zero, so if there\'s nothing in this container.
-Over here we\'ve added a card in here temporarily, we\'re going to get rid of that.
-But if this container is empty, then we\'re going to do something.
-If it\'s empty, then we\'re going to say, document.getElementById.
+That&apos;s the thing I want to check for.
+Destination container, because I want to see if we&apos;ll do the title in a minute.
+If wishListContainer.children.length is exactly the same as zero, so if there&apos;s nothing in this container.
+Over here we&apos;ve added a card in here temporarily, we&apos;re going to get rid of that.
+But if this container is empty, then we&apos;re going to do something.
+If it&apos;s empty, then we&apos;re going to say, document.getElementById.
 Now we want the title.
-Its innerHTML is going to be, what did I put in there? \'\'My Wish List\'\'.
+Its innerHTML is going to be, what did I put in there? &apos;&apos;My Wish List&apos;&apos;.
 There we go.
-That will take care of the fourth thing, which is, if we haven\'t added a card in there before, it\'ll change the title over on the right-hand side there.
+That will take care of the fourth thing, which is, if we haven&apos;t added a card in there before, it&apos;ll change the title over on the right-hand side there.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->